Hen0678/Everest-Enthusiast/README.md

 * I want to see high quality images.

 ### Returning Visitors
-As a returning visitor, I want to to:
+As a returning visitor, I want to:
-* Check the navigation bar to see what new pages have been created
+* Check the navigation bar to see what new pages have been created.
 * Check what new interesting facts have been added.
 * Check what new images have been added.

 ### Frequent User
-* As a frequent user, I want to be able to Subsribe easily to the newsletter to I am the first to be made aware when new contect has been added.
+* As a frequent user, I want to be able to Subscribe easily to the newsletter to I am the first to be made aware when new content has been added.

 ## Features